 The food industry can be very dangerous, as it exposes workers to powerful machinery and many potentially hazardous materials.
-Whether you work in a food production plant, in the kitchen of a restaurant or as a delivery driver or caterer, there is a real chance of injury that you face on a daily basis simply for doing your job.
+Whether you work in a food production plant, in the kitchen of a restaurant, or as a delivery driver or caterer, there is a real chance of injury that you face on a daily basis simply for doing your job.

-The Chicago workers compensation attorneys of Rosenfeld Injury Lawyers LLC defend the rights and protect the interests of workers who have been injured on the job, regardless of whether the accident was the victim’s fault or not.
+The Chicago workers’ compensation attorneys of Rosenfeld Injury Lawyers LLC defend the rights and protect the interests of workers who have been injured on the job, regardless of whether the accident was the victim’s fault or not.
 If you have been harmed at work, it is important to understand your rights.

-Types of Food Industry Related Injuries
+Types of Food Industry-Related Injuries

-There are many different types of jobs available within the food industry, from factory positions to food preparers to wait staff to janitorial positions to delivery jobs.
+There are many different types of jobs available within the food industry, from factory positions to food preparers to wait-for staff to janitorial positions to delivery jobs.
 All of these positions pose specific risks to employees and some of the common injuries our Chicago work injury lawyers encounter include the following.

-- Kitchen accidents— food preparers and cooks often work long hours in the kitchen, where they are exposed to ovens, stoves and sharp knives used to prepare and plate food.
+- Kitchen accidents— food preparers and cooks often work long hours in the kitchen, where they are exposed to ovens, stoves, and sharp knives used to prepare and plate food.
 All of the equipment used poses a risk to workers and can cause serious injury in the event of an accident.

 - Food processing injuries— workers at food processing facilities often operate large and powerful machines.
 Whenever an employee operates manufacturing equipment, there is the potential for injury if he or she places a hand or foot where it can be caught between moving parts.